Українська

 Add to route

-The lieutenant colonel received the Pokrovske estate (now Kurisove) as a reward for his participation in the Black Sea campaign.
+The lieutenant colonel received the Pokrovske estate as a reward for his participation in the Black Sea campaign.
 He began building the palace in 1810, settling in Pokrovske after his release from the service.
 The shape of the building resembled a medieval castle, and elements of Gothic and Moorish architecture were used in the design.

 In 1892, the descendants of Ivan Kuris reconstructed the palace, inviting the famous Odesa architect Mykola Tolvinsky.
 The third floor was added, a wide terrace and majestic mirror stairs, new towers, balconies and minarets appeared.